nitaryn/Blog2/README.md

 # Blog2
-Send trial of the blog
+Second trial of the blog